 3. Influential institutional investors pressured into observing ESG criteria by constituents

-Sustainable Investment Amount Has Reached An All-Time High
+Amount of Sustainable Investments Has Reached An All-Time High

 All of these factors are converging in a way that has led to impressive growth in sustainable investing.
-A 2018 report from the Forum for Sustainable and Responsible Investment stated that professionally managed assets using sustainable investment strategies increased 38% since 2015.
+A 2018 report from the Forum for Sustainable and Responsible Investment stated that professionally managed assets using strategies for sustainable investments increased 38% since 2015.
 The total amount of money invested has reached $12 trillion, an all-time high.